wailim1972/LogAnalyzer/README.md

 # how to run main tool (gitbash shell)
 ./gradlew -Pparams="logfile.txt" bootRun

-NB: Execute permissions are set on gradlew in the git repo so it should not be necessary to chmod +x gradlew
+NB: Execute permissions are set on gradlew in the git repo so it should not be necessary to chmod +x gradlew, locally, after cloning the repo.

 # how to run all tests
 ./gradlew test